 "Nobody seems to properly own anything around here."

-These are not minor problems.
+These are not small problems.
 They are core blockers to scale.
-They are deeply frustrating to the people involved — both leaders and staff.
+And they are deeply frustrating for both leaders and teams.
 But they are fixable.
-Or at least mostly: scaling always creates some overhead, there is no way around that.
+Not completely, because scaling always adds some complexity, but enough to keep your company fast, focused, and sane.

-Of course, with my thinking, I am standing on the shoulders of giants.
-A few names I would like to mention are Roger Martin (on strategy), Claire Hughes Johnson (on company operating systems), Jim Collins (on enduring organizations), Kim Scott (on good management), and Jeff Gothelf & Josh Seiden (on goal setting).
-Their ideas have shaped a lot of what you will read about here.
+Of course, with what I do, I am standing on the shoulders of giants.
+Among those who shaped my thinking are Roger Martin (on strategy), Claire Hughes Johnson (on scaling), Jim Collins (on enduring organizations), Kim Scott (on good management), and Jeff Gothelf & Josh Seiden (on goal setting).
+Their ideas have shaped much of what you will read here.

 Over time, you will find three types of articles here:

-• The framework – a holistic view on the systems a company needs for successful scaling
+• The framework: A holistic view on the systems a company needs to scale effectively

-• Perspectives – thoughts, tools, and models that help turn concepts into action
+• Practices: Concepts, tools, and models that help turn ideas into action

-• Stories from builders – conversations with people building and scaling companies
+• Perspectives: Conversations with people who are building and scaling organizations

 I want this to become the blog I would have loved to stumble upon when I first tried to get a grip on organizing a company in the middle of scaling.
-If you are building an organization and want it to scale without descending into chaos, I hope this blog will be useful to you.
+If you are building an organization and want it to scale without descending into chaos, I hope you will find this blog useful.

 About me